Prevalence And Pattern Of Abusive Self-Medication In Owerre Communities, Imo State, Nigeria

 University of Nigeria, Nsukka, Enugu State.

-• Victoria C Chukwudi
+• Victoria C Chukwudi, Gregory University, Uturu

 Department of Nursing Science,